You can’t even give a book away for free without at least one good review.

 When you first get started, it’s a good idea to try out each review generating technique.
 Over time you will find your favorites and return to them with each new book.

-I’ve also included links to some do’s and don’t s because following the “asking” protocols could make a HUGE difference in your results.
+I’ve also included links to some review do’s and don’t s because following the “asking” protocols could make a HUGE difference in your results.

 Here goes …